gzaura/HTML-zaura-lt/README.md

-# Simple code for zaura.lt
+# HTML, CSS and JavaScript code for http://zaura.lt